MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm.md

 ## Clean up after migration

-With migration complete, the SmartHotel360 app tiers are now running on Azure VMs.
+With migration complete, the SmartHotel360 application tiers are now running on Azure VMs.

 Now, Contoso needs to complete these cleanup steps: